Scene Grammars, Factor Graphs, and Belief Propagation: Probabilistic Scene Grammars

+Our goal is to reason about scenes and to estimate a description of a scene from a set of observations.
+A key component of the approach is a prior model over scenes, $p(S)$, that captures the statistical regularities of scenes in the world.

-Our point of departure is a probabilistic scene grammar that defines a distribution over scenes.
-The approach is based on the Markov backbone from \cite{JG06}.
-Scenes are defined using a library of building blocks, or \emph{bricks}, that have a type and a pose.
-Bricks are generated spontaneously or through expansions of other bricks.
-This leads to a hierarchical organization of the elements of a scene.
+A \emph{probabilistic scene grammar} defines a set of possible scenes and a probability distribution over scenes.
+Scenes are defined using a set of building blocks, or \emph{bricks}, that are connected together using a set of basic compositions, or \emph{production rules}.